Skip to main content

-The BTC Summer campaign uses an address linking system to coordinate rewards across different networks.
-This page explains why you might need to link addresses and how the system works.
+The BTC Summer campaign uses an address linking system to coordinate rewards and boosts.
+This page explains how the system works now that all deposits are on Neutron.

 Why Address Linking Exists

-• Deposit on Neutron: Use Cosmos wallets like Keplr for direct protocol access
+• All deposits: Made on Neutron using Cosmos wallets like Keplr

-• Your deposits are tracked to your Ethereum address
+• Your deposits are on your Neutron address

-• Your NTRN boost is generated on your Neutron address
+• Your NTRN boost is on the same Neutron address

-2. When you create a boost (by locking NTRN), you “point” it to your deposit address
+2. When you create a boost (by locking NTRN), it points to your Neutron address

-3. The system connects your Neutron-based boost to your deposit address for reward calculations
+3. The system automatically connects your boost to your deposits

 This operation of connecting your boost to your deposit address is called “pointing.”